 Remove voltage regulator and hazard flasher unit.

-Using a Phillips screwdriver remove the two screws securing the fuse box to its mounting plate.
+Using a Phillips screwdriver remove the two screws securing the fuse block to its mounting plate.

 Another methodology was needed.
 I decided to connect and solder the wires to the side of the connector.
 This would allow the exposed, soldered connection be mostly inside the bottom of the fuse box.
 Only the insulated wires would have to bend as they exit underneath the boxes.

 This would require some modification to the method used to join the wires to the female 1/4 inch connectors.
 Each female spade connector would have to be modified.
-Start by opening the crimp end using needle nose pliers.
-(Red arrows)
+Start by opening the crimp end using needle nose pliers. (green arrows photograph below).

 Remove the curve from the connector tip and bend it 180 degrees until it is in contact with the side of the connector.
 Re-curve the connector tip to accept the wire as photographed below.

 Clean and attach the cut wire into the modified spade connector tip.
 Crimp to hold the wire in place.
-Fold a business card and cut to size that allows you to insert the folded cut end into the spade connector channel.
+Fold a business card and cut to size that allows you to insert the folded cut end (yellow arrow photograph below) into the spade connector channel. (light blue arrow).

 This step is important.
 It keeps the spade connection channel free of solder.
-Without is the spade channel will fill up with solder rendering it useless.
+Without this step the spade channel will fill up with solder rendering it useless.
 It will not push on to the new fuse box's male connection.

 Solder the connection.
 Good soldering practices must be followed.
 The connections must be cleaned and liberal use of flux is encouraged.
 The objective is to solder the connection onto the side of the spade connector as seen in the photograph below.

-Once soldered, push firmly and connect to the number one fuse of the new panel.
+Once soldered, push firmly and connect to the number one fuse of the new fuse box.

-Use the same technique on double wires.
+Use the same technique on double wires. (light blue arrows photograph below).
 Renew the business card paper as needed.

 Take some time to determine how the new fuse boxes will be numbered.
 As noted in the fabrication of this fuse panel, I wanted additional fuses so the new fuse boxes carry 8 fuses each.
 In order to keep the load on the fuses boxes fairly even, I split the wiring so that the first fuse box handled circuits 1 to 6.
 The second box would handle 1 to 12.
 This kept the same numbering methodology as the original, so that the fuse box cover chart would continue to be accurate.